 Innovation, Reallocation and Growth

 We build a model of firm-level innovation, productivity growth and reallocation featuring endogenous entry and exit.
-A key feature is the selection between high- and low-type firms, which differ in terms of their innovative capacity.
-We estimate the parameters of the model using detailed US Census micro data on firm-level output, R&D and patenting.
-The model provides a good fit to the dynamics of firm entry and exit, output and R&D, and its implied elasticities are in the ballpark of a range of micro estimates.
-We find industrial policy subsidizing either the R&D or the continued operation of incumbents reduces growth and welfare.
-For example, a subsidy to incumbent R&D equivalent to 53 of GDP reduces welfare by about 1.53 because it deters entry of new high-type firms.
-On the contrary, substantial improvements (of the order of 53 improvement in welfare) are possible if the continued operation of incumbents is taxed while at the same time R&D by incumbents and new entrants is subsidized.
-This is because of a strong selection effect: R&D resources (skilled labor) are inefficiently used by low-type incumbent firms.
-Subsidies to incumbents encourage the survival and expansion of these firms at the expense of potential high-type entrants.
-We show that optimal policy encourages the exit of low-type firms and supports R&D by high-type incumbents and entry.
+A new and central economic force is the selection between high- and low-type firms, which differ in terms of their innovative capacity.
+We estimate the parameters of the model using US Census micro data on firm-level output, R&D and patenting.
+The model provides a good fit to the dynamics of firm entry and exit, output and R&D. Taxing the continued operation of incumbents can lead to sizable gains (of the order of 1.4% improvement in welfare) by encouraging exit of less productive firms and freeing up skilled labor to be used for R&D by high-type incumbents.
+Subsidies to the R&D of incumbents do not achieve this objective because they encourage the survival and expansion of low-type firms.

 Keywords: entry, growth, industrial policy, innovation, R&D, reallocation, selection